Introduction: Glass Gem Ball Light

 I have always been fascinated with the way light refracts through and reflects from glass gems.
 The fascination has nothing to do with physics, but with the simple emotive effect that light has on us.
-Light very often controls mood, and the right light can inspire creativity.
+Light controls mood, and the right light can inspire creativity.
 I think.

 I don't know how I connected the dots between a vase full of glass gems and a gem ball, but the connection was made and I spent an afternoon gluing glass gems together for a unique table tea light accessory.
 This project requires a lot of patience, and a steady hand, but the end result is worth it.